mrmaxguns/MaxBF/DOCUMENTATION.md

 #### Instruction pointer manipulation

 The `[` command jumps to the matching `]` command if the currently pointed value is `0`.
-Otherwise, excecution continues normally.
+Otherwise, execution continues normally.

 The `]` command jumps to the matching `[` command if the currently pointed value is not `0`.
-Otherwise, excecution continues normally.
+Otherwise, execution continues normally.

 The `[` and `]` commands must be properly nested (each `[` must have a matching `]`).
 Otherwise, the interpreter prints an error message.

+#### Debugging

+The `#` command can be enabled with the `--debug` flag.
+If enabled, the interpreter prints the current pointed value and surrounding cells.

 [cmake_install]: https://cmake.org/download/